Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/deploy.md

 ### Building a LuaRocks package

 LuaRocks is a package manager for Lua modules.
-It allows you to create and install Lau modules as self-contained packages called _rocks_.
+It allows you to create and install Lua modules as self-contained packages called _rocks_.
 In order to create a _rock_ package you author a _rockspec_ file that specifies various information about your package.
 Using the `luarocks` tooling, you build an archive from the rockspec file and deliver and extract it to your data planes.